Monday, July 10, 2017

 Pikes Peak from Garden of the Gods in Colorado Springs

-Of course, a ride up Pikes Peak was also the inspiration for Katherine Lee Bates to write America the Beautiful (originally published as a poem called "Pikes Peak").
-And every July the now-paved toll road hosts the Pikes Peak Hill Climb road race.
-Every visitor to Colorado Springs should ride the cog railway (reopened on May 16, 2021 for first run in four years) or drive to the "purple mountain majesties'" summit at least once in their lives!
+Of course, a carriage ride up Pikes Peak was also the inspiration for Katherine Lee Bates to write America the Beautiful (originally published as a poem called "Pikes Peak").
+And each June, the now-paved, 130 year-old toll road hosts the Pikes Peak Hill Climb road race.
+Every visitor to Colorado Springs should ride the cog railway (reopened on May 16, 2021 for first run in four years) or drive to the "purple mountain majesty's" summit at least once in their lives!

 After a visit to Pikes Peak, the next stop along US 24 for many visitors is Cripple Creek.
 At the town of Divide, you turn south on CO 67 to get to the State's richest gold mining district, the source of fortunes for the Penrose, Tutt, Carlin, and many other Colorado Springs families.
 And Colorado's only open-pit gold mine is now located between Cripple Creek and its neighbor Victor.
 In addition to this gold mine, Cripple Creek mines gamblers as one of the three mountain towns that are now allowed to have "gaming."